- The Swiss Museum of Transport offers a varied learning and experience program for many interests

 IMAX Cinema Lucerne - The Movie Theater

 The XXL screen 3D experience.
 The films shown during the day are also very suitable for children of school age and older.
-For the evening films, the age must be taken into account.
+For the evening films, the age must be considered.

 Films on an XXL screen during the day show educational films on topics such as: